Private Echizen Washi Paper Making Experience and Walking Tour

 After leaving OSADA WASHI, we will head to the last destination.

 Our last visit is to Okamoto Shrine and Otaki Shrine.
-Kawakami Gozen, the one who is said to have taught the people how to make washi and is considered Japan's only washi god, is enshrined here.
-The shrine has a complex four-tiered cypress bark roof and has been designated as a national important cultural property and is an impressive building.
+Kawakami Gozen, the goddess who is said to have taught the people of Echizen how to make washi and is considered Japan's only washi god, is enshrined here.
+The shrine has a complex four-tiered cypress roof and has been designated as a national important cultural property.That's it for the tour.
+At the end, we will take a commemorative photo.

 Travel to Imadate, the town watched over by the god of Japanese paper, and experience the techniques and thoughts of craftsmen.
-Why don't you give the production area of Echizen Washi a visit?
+Why don't you give the production area of Echizen washi a visit?

-• Tour Details
+Tour Details

 code:CIT1002